-Notural Equirops nent (SA Objectives 4 and 2) Scenario 1a × Natural Environi nent (SA Objectives 1 and 2) Scenario 1b × There would be no different effects for scenarios 1a and 1b as these are only differentiated on the basis of the provision of employment land in Kibw references to Scenario 1 below cover both sub-options. orth.
-Therefore Biodiversity Nature of effects Increased housing on greenfield land could have a negative effect on biodiversity through the loss of habitat of local importance suc trees.
-Effects would be small scale, but cumulatively could be significant for Hallaton. h as hedgerows a and Environmental quality There would be loss of land classified as Grade 3.
-The scale of development involved would not have an effect on levels of water of uality.
-Sonsitivity of There are two Local Wildlife Sites, one to west of village adjacent to the brook at Glebe Farm Castle and Marsh (wet grassland) and village close to a dismantled railway which is a mature ash tree.
-There are also a number of TPOs in Hallaton.
-I one to the north of Sensitivity of receptors Open land for development may contain hedges and trees on the boundary of value to wildlife.
-Agricultural land surrounding Hallaton is classified as Grade 3.
+Natural Environ Natural Environment (SA Objectives 1 and 2) × Natural Environi ment (SA Objectives 1 ditu 2) Scenario 1b × There would be no different effects for scenarios 1a and 1b as these are only differentiated on the basis of the provision of employment land in Kibw references to Scenario 1 below cover both sub-options. orth.
+Therefore Biodiversity Nature of effects Environmental quality There would be loss of land classified as Grade 3.
+The scale of development involved would not have an effect on levels of water quality.
+Sensitivity of receptors Agricultural land surrounding Hallaton is classified as Grade 3.
 Likelihood of effects Mitigation measures could be secured as part of developments on affected sites.
-This could also include the potential for enhancen enhancement is possible, this only tends to be a feasible option on larger sites with potential for substantial incorporation of green in Significance Development presents the possibility of disturbance and loss of habitats, though mitigation ought to be able to limit the effects on loc Nevertheless, Scenario 1 is recorded as an uncertain minor negative effect.
+This could also include the potential for enhancen enhancement is possible, this only tends to be a feasible option on larger sites with potential for substantial incorporation of green in Development presents the possibility of disturbance and loss of habitats, though mitigation ought to be able to limit the effects on long Nevertheless, Scenario 1 is recorded as an uncertain minor negative effect.
 Some site options present more of an issue than other this stage what the precise effects would be.
-However, it is considered unlikely that effects would be more than minor given the ch available and potential for mitigation. rs, so it is unclear at Significance If enhancement was secured through development, it is possible that a minor positive effect could be achieved in terms of biodiversity, but it is not possible to say with certainty at this stage if this would be the case.
-It may also be more difficult to achieve enhancement on small sites.
-There would be a loss of agricultural land, which would be unavoidable.
+However, it is considered unlikely that effects would be more than minor given the available and potential for mitigation.
+Significance Significance If enhancement was secured through development, it is possible that a minor positive effect could be achieved in terms of biodiversi possible to say with certainty at this stage if this would be the case.
+It may also be more difficult to achieve enhancement on small s There would be a loss of agricultural land, which would be unavoidable.
 On its own, this would not be significant.